Line of Duty

-A hard-hitting new thriller series exploring the world of police corruption starts this June on BBC Two (Week 26)
+A hard-hitting new thriller series explores the world of police corruption

 Watch a clip from new BBC Two drama Line Of Duty